Student, Staff and Faculty Highlights

 For now, Sarah is taking a gap year to complete her basic training for the Air Force, where she hopes to further her mechanical engineering knowledge and experience.
 She attributes much of her growth to the Olson Center.
 Managing her time, taking responsibility, and having others rely on her have helped prepare her for the professional world.

-When asked what she would say to people thinking about joining the Olson Center’s team, she said this, “If you want to experience, even though you are outside your comfort zone, do it!
+“If you want to experience, even though you are outside your comfort zone, do it!
 You can come here and make it your own; you might as well join and love it just like us.”

 Written by Katelyn Clark '24